gregvissing/frontrowgreg-blog/src/posts/creating-a-proposal-to-speak-at-a-conference.md

 **Step 3 - Choose a title**

 When the abstract is finished, the talk will need to be given a title.
-If that title pops, that's great but it's not the most important thing.
+If title of the talk pops, that's great, but it's not the most important thing.
 The key to a great title is making sure the title clearly states what the topic is.
+In the blog post, "[How to Write a Headline that Makes People Click](https://copyblogger.com/how-to-write-headlines-that-work/)", they give a 3-step framework.

+* **S﻿tep 1: What does the content deliver?** The title should align with the information that the content actually delivers.
+It is encouraged to brainstorm titles before writing the content to make sure the maximum amount of people can relate to the content.
+* S﻿tep 2: What is the Goal of Someone Consuming this Content?